Can Doors & Windows Lower Your Reliance on Central Heating?

 • Seal letterboxes and keyholes to prevent droughts.

-Conclusion Passive heating is one of the simplest and most cost-effective ways to keep your home warm while reducing your reliance on central heating.
-By optimising your windows and doors, you can take advantage of natural sunlight, improve heat retention, and lower your energy bills.
-So, before you crank up the thermostat, ask yourself: Is my home making the most of passive heating?
-A few small upgrades could make a big difference in keeping your home warm—naturally.
-Would you like to explore specific window and door brands for passive heating?
-Let me know, and I’ll help you find the best options!
+Passive heating is one of the simplest and most cost-effective ways to keep your home warm while reducing your reliance on central heating.
+By optimising your windows and doors, you can make better use of natural sunlight, improve heat retention, and lower your energy bills.

 About the author